 Liquid chlorine does not raise pH.
 When added to water, liquid chlorine (which has a pH of 13) makes HOCl (hypochlorous acid – the killing form of chlorine) and NaOH (sodium hydroxide), which raises pH.
 But when the HOCl is degraded by UV, and when used in killing and oxidation, it creates HCl (hydrochloric acid).
 The amount of HCl is almost identical to the amount of NaOH.
 So the net effect on pH is zero (or almost zero).

 *This is another reason that pool water is so dependent on Total Alkalinity.
-Most large pool owners agree to keeping a well-balanced pool TA (Total Alkalinity) needs to be in a solid 90-100 ppm range.
-Start with a Target TA of 90 ppm and adjust up or down in 10 ppm increments until pH remains stable depending on whether the pH is drifting up or down when your Testing Pool Water.
+Most large pool owners agree that keeping a well-balanced pool TA (Total Alkalinity) needs to be in a solid 90-100 ppm range.
+Start with a Target TA of 90 ppm and adjust up or down in 10 ppm increments until pH remains stable depending on whether the pH is drifting up or down when you’re Testing Pool Water.

 Does Cyanuric Acid in Pool Chlorine Affect pH